educabilia/ohm-sorted/README.md

     - If you want a complete index:

-    		sorted :ranking
+            sorted :created_at

     - If you want to partition the index based on an attribute:

-    		sorted :ranking, :group_by => :status
+            sorted :created_at, :group_by => :site_id

+You can use both indices for the same attribute, as the partition keys are namespaced by the `group_by` attribute.

-You will need to resave every model if they already exist.
+You will need to resave every model if they already exist for the index to get built.

+The ranking attribute must be of a type that responds to `to_f`.

 Usage
 -----

 To query the sorted index, use the `sorted_find` class method.

-    >> Post.sorted_find(:ranking, status: "draft")
+    >> Post.sorted_find(:created_at, site_id: "ar")

-This returns an Ohm::SortedSet, similiar to an Ohm::Set but backed by a sorted set.
-Both Ohm::SortedSet and Ohm::Set share the Ohm::BasicSet base class.
+This returns an `Ohm::SortedSet`, similiar to an `Ohm::Set` but backed by a sorted set.

+To limit the results to a certain score range, use the `between` method.
+This and the following methods return a new copy of the set object, but data is not read until it is necessary.

+    >> Post.sorted_find(:created_at, site_id: "ar").between(start_time, end_time)

+To take a slice of the results, use the `slice` method.
+This returns a new copy of the set which will pass its `offset` and `count` parameters to Redis.

+    >> Post.sorted_find(:created_at, site_id: "ar").slice(2, 4)

 Requirements